Schuwaz467/schuwaz-internal-platform/README.md

 ## The brief

-Schuwaz hires splitter vans to bands and touring crews — 8 vans, East London, ~8 bookings a week, run mostly by Danny with Liam (van maintenance) and Theo (bills).
+Danny hires splitter vans to bands and touring crews — 8 vans, East London, ~8 bookings a week, run mostly by Danny with Liam (van maintenance) and Theo (bills).
 Danny's core problem, in his words, is **the chasing**: once a customer says "yes," everything melts down — chasing deposits, driver licences, proof of address and documents, with information scattered across